ryanwe1ss/Remote-Access-Tool/README.md

 ![](images/console.png)

 # Usage
-- Run the 'server.py' file on your own machine you would like to control the remote client from.
+- Run the 'server.py' file on your own machine you would like to control the remote client from
+- Compile the 'client.cpp' file after specifying it's server host and port
-- Run the compiled 'client.exe' file (client.cpp) on your targets machine with the specified server IP Address to establish a connection on an unoccupied port.
+- Execute the compiled 'client.exe' file on your targets machine

 # Compile C++ Program
 - g++ client.cpp -mwindows -o client -lws2_32 -lstrmiids -lole32 -loleaut32 -static-libgcc -static-libstdc++ -static

 # Contributing
-- Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve this program.
+- Feel free to submit any possible bugs as I will be glad to respond to anyone and help with whatever's needed to further improve this program

+# Quick Note
+- This project is in development phase 02 to implement a visual control panel through a web-browser utilizing a Flask API built in Python.
+Otherwise, the server-client software is in working production.